MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/table_of_contents.md

 This paper is a position document, not a finalized specification.
 Its purpose is to establish philosophical grounding, ethical direction, and design intent.

+This is an English translation of the original Dutch paper.
+Wording may evolve through future revisions; the underlying meaning and ethical commitments will remain unchanged.

 ---

-© Martijn Bruzzese — UCSF Working Draft
+© Martijn Bruzzese - 2026